User Interface Quickstart

 H. Sapiens - GRCh37 - b37 (1000 Genomes Phase I).
 Select the

-If you wish, you can run this workflow on the full SRR100022 exome, available in the
+You can run this workflow using the full SRR100022 exome, which is available in the